OpenSilver/OpenSilver/README.md

 6. **Launch the Developer Command Prompt:** Open the "Developer Command Prompt for VS 2022" (or whatever is the latest version of Visual Studio) from your Start Menu and navigate to the "build" folder of this repository.

-7. **Run the compilation .BAT:** Launch the file "**build-nuget-package-OpenSilver-private.bat**" located inside the "build" folder of this repository, and **enter today's date** or any other unique identifier to use for the version number (eg. 2023-10-18).
+7. **Run the compilation .BAT:** Launch the file "**build-nuget-package-OpenSilver.bat**" located inside the "build" folder of this repository, and **enter today's date** or any other unique identifier to use for the version number (eg. 2023-10-18).

 8. **Use the newly built packages:** The previous command will create new NuGet packages inside the "build/output/OpenSilver" folder.
 You can now reference those packages from any OpenSilver application project ([here is how](https://stackoverflow.com/a/55167481/17088417)) (Note: you may need to check the options "Include prerelease" in the "Manage NuGet Packages" window in order to see the newly created NuGet packages).
 For example, to use them on a new "Hello World" OpenSilver application, make sure you have the VSIX installed (see the top of this document), then launch Visual Studio, click "Create a new project" -> "OpenSilver application", and replace the default NuGet package references with the new packages that you have built.